jsecurity101/jekyll-uno/_posts/2019-04-14-Syncing-into-the-Shadows.markdown

 ![DCSync-DCShadow](/images/DCSync-vs-DCShadow/dsuapi.png)

 <p>DCSync is easier to detect once we look at the network.
 You see these different directory service operations: DsGetDomainControllerInfo, DsCrackNames, DsGetNChanges.
-As Sean Metcalf explains in his <a href="https://adsecurity.org/?p=1729">post</a>, a way to detect bad activity is to configure the IDS to trigger when you DsGetNChanges request originates from a non-Domain Controllers IP address.</p>
+As Sean Metcalf explains in his <a href="https://adsecurity.org/?p=1729">post</a>, a way to detect bad activity is to configure the IDS to trigger when you DsGetNCChanges request originates from a non-Domain Controllers IP address.</p>
 <p>Here is another an example of what dce_rpc.log in BRO will look like as well:</p>

 ![DCSync-DCShadow](/images/DCSync-vs-DCShadow/bro-dcsync.png)